-43. Auditability (the ability to confirm the origin of data and provide transparency of all alterations) is a key element to verify data quality.
-It involves the systematic examination of data and associated audit trails.
-APRA envisages that a regulated institution would ensure that data is sufficiently auditable in order to satisfy the institution's business requirements (including regulatory and legal), facilitate independent audit, assist in dispute resolution (including non-repudiation) and assist in the provision of forensic evidence if required.
+43. Auditability (the ability to confirm the origin of data and provide transparency of all alterations) is a key element to verifying data quality.
+It involves the examination of data and associated audit trails11, data architecture and other supporting material.
+APRA envisages that a regulated entity would ensure that data is sufficiently auditable in order to satisfy the entity's business requirements (including regulatory and legal), facilitate independent audit, assist in dispute resolution (including non-repudiation) and assist in the provision of forensic evidence if required.